Up to 20% OFF - Limited Time Learn More

 Health

 The Dachshund is a generally healthy dog breed that doesn’t typically have major health problems.
 Some of the health issues this breed can encounter include some of the more common issues among all small breeds.
-They can develop ear infections, much like most breeds with floppy ears, dental issues when dental care is not done properly, patellar luxation, and hearing or vision difficulties during old age.
+They can develop ear infections, much like most breeds with floppy ears, dental issues when dental care is not done properly, and hearing or vision difficulties during old age.
 Because they are a breed with short legs and a long back, they can suffer from back issues if their backs are strained from excessive exercise or weight.

 Lifespan